boveus/hyrax-wiki/Using-Sidekiq-with-Sufia.md

 ```

 ## Configuring Redis
 By default Sidekiq will look for Redis on the localhost system at port `6379`.
 This will 'just work' in a development context if Redis is already running.
 However, you will likely want to configure Sidekiq to look for Redis in different locations depending on the environment.
 To do so, you will need a Redis configuration file, and a Sidekiq configuration file.
-The Sidekiq [Using Redis wiki page](https://github.com/mperham/sidekiq/wiki/Using-Redis) can be referenced for further detail.
+Sidekiq's [Redis guide](https://github.com/mperham/sidekiq/wiki/Using-Redis) can be referenced for further detail.

-* Create `config/redis.yml` Populate it with the Redis information for each environment.
+* Create `config/redis.yml` -- Populate it with the Redis information for each environment.
 Here is a sample which assumes `REDIS_HOST` and `REDIS_PORT` will be available to the application environment, and has localhost fallbacks for development and test environments:

   ```
   development: